benji/darwins-dream-cpp/README.md

 - Multi threading

-- incorporate some kind of gravity constraint to have creatures a bit less linear?
+- a bit less linear?
 Maybe allow to grow from any existing cell, not only the head?

+- Ideas of constraints to add:
+  * some kind of gravity to have creatures a bit more balanced
+  * for fun we could try to kill creatures whose head touches another creature, and see what shapes derive from it?